mdn/content/files/en-us/web/css/length/index.md

 - `ic`
   - : Equal to the used {{Glossary("advance measure")}} of the "水" glyph (CJK water ideograph, U+6C34), found in the font used to render it.
 - `lh`
   - : Equal to the computed value of the {{Cssxref("line-height")}} property of the element on which it is used, converted to an absolute length.
-The size of actual lines boxes may differ based on their content as the unit enables length calculations based on the theoretical size of an ideal empty line.
+This unit enables length calculations based on the theoretical size of an ideal empty line.
+However, the size of actual line boxes may differ based on their content.

 ### Relative length units based on font root